-Research is underway to find better ways to manage diabetes.
-This includes looking for other way to take insulin such as through inhalers, pills, or pumps.
-Researchers have also identified some genetic markers for type 1 diabetes.
-Pancreas and islet cell transplants are considered experimental treatment.
+Research is being done to find better ways to manage diabetes.
+This includes looking for other ways to take insulin such as through inhalers, pills, or pumps.
+Researchers have also found some genetic markers for type 1 diabetes.
+Pancreas and islet cell transplants are considered experimental treatments.

 Type 1 diabetes may cause the following:

 Hypoglycemia.
 This is low blood sugar, sometimes called an insulin reaction.
 It occurs when blood sugar drops below 70 mg/dl.
 This can happen if the last insulin dose was too high.

 Hyperglycemia.
 This is high blood sugar that occurs when the body has too little insulin.
 It can be a sign that diabetes is not well controlled.